threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 #### Thin Provisioning

-This **project** intends to benefit from the decentralised storage capabilities developed in the ThreeFold Grid to do Thin Provisioning.
+This **project** intends to benefit from the decentralised storage and compute capabilities developed in the ThreeFold Grid to do Thin Provisioning of any blockchain node deployment in the Polkadot ecosystem.

-In order to get a thin provisioning efficient, we need a way to start a filesystem in a well known existing state and modify this filesystem without modifying existing original layer.
+In order to get a thin provisioning efficiently done, we need a way to start a filesystem in a well known existing state and modify this filesystem without modifying existing original layer.

 Using 0-db database, we can give access to a database populated with a well known state of a filesystem.
 This database should be available only in read-only access in order to avoid any part to modify it.
 This database can be read by multiple reader in the same time.